Scratch disks are full on a Mac? Here’s a solution

 What is a scratch disk?

 Did you know?
-When working on a large or complex project in Photoshop, it's quietly producing a huge amount of temporary project files that eat away at your drive space.
+When working on a large or complex project in Photoshop, it's quietly producing a massive amount of temporary files that eat up your drive space.

-If you force quit Photoshop regularly, you might have tons of temporary system files lurking around, which Photoshop has saved for you, just in case.
+That’s why when you force quit Photoshop, you might end up having tons of temporary system files lurking around, which Photoshop has saved for you (just in case.)

-Other common reasons to see the scratch disk full error on Mac
+Other reasons why you see the “scratch disk full error” on Mac:

 -